unusualcomputers/unusualcomputers/code/mopidy/mopidymixcloud/README.rst

 Once installed the addin behaves much like the rest of mopidy addins, with a couple of special tweaks.
 In the browsing section there are directories for Categories, Popular, New and Hot cloudcasts as well as a User directory.
-_User_ directory is used for browsing users's cloudcasts, playlists, favorites etc. By default it is populated from the config file (see below).
+*User* directory is used for browsing users' cloudcasts, playlists, favorites etc. By default it is populated from the config file (see below).

 Searching for users can be done by adding 'user:' in from of a search string (without quotes), for example:  user:factionmix.
 Once the search is completed the users's cloudcasts will be listed as abums.
-Additional user information for all dicovered users wil lbe automatically added to _User_ section in the browsing screen.
+Additional user information for all dicovered users wil lbe automatically added to *User* section in the browsing screen.
 To clear this search for string 'refresh:'.
 This will also clear internal caches so you will be able to get updated data from mixcloud.
 Caches are cleared automatically about every 10 minutes.